JaredReisinger/jaredreisinger.com/content/resume/index.md

 **Architects rock-solid platforms • Designs and implements best-of-breed solutions • Effectively communicates with both technical and non-technical peers and partners • Mentors junior developers regarding best practices and professional software development**

-A professional software engineer with proven experience shipping dozens of releases of production-quality software, both for end-users’ machines and on servers in the cloud.
+A professional software engineer with proven experience shipping hundreds of releases of production-quality software, both for end-users’ machines and on servers in the cloud.
 Passionate about software design at an architectural level and also from a user-interface/user-experience point-of-view.
 Understands the tradeoffs inherent in getting it out the door.
 Able to dig deep into existing codebases to understand and successfully refactor and redesign when needed.

 ## Languages and Skills

-Javascript (full-stack), including React/Redux and ESM; Go-lang; Python; C#/.NET; platform architecture; CI/CD pipelines; Extensibility; Asynchronous Programming; UI/UX development; WPF/XAML; MEF; Reactive Extensions; MVVM; ASP.NET; MVC; MSBuild; PowerShell; C++; Java; SQL; PHP; Perl
+Javascript (full-stack), including React/Redux/Relay and ESM; Go-lang; Python; C#/.NET; platform architecture; CI/CD pipelines; Extensibility; Asynchronous Programming; UI/UX development; WPF/XAML; MEF; Reactive Extensions; MVVM; ASP.NET; MVC; MSBuild; PowerShell; C++; Java; SQL; PHP; Perl; Bash

 ## Experience